semaphoreci/docs/docs/reference/semaphore-changelog.md

     Keys are now generated server side.
     - `sem attach` can attach to any running job without the need to inject public SSH keys as part of your Pipeline configuration.
-    - Debugging and attaching to jobs works for Docker based CI/CD environments
+    - Debugging and attaching to jobs works for Docker-based CI/CD environments
     - Read the updated documentation rearding [Debugging with SSH Access](https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/).

 Upgrade to the latest CLI version: